annonatate/annonatate.github.io/getting-started.md

    <track label="English" kind="subtitles" srclang="en" src="{{site.baseurl}}/videos/getting_started.vtt">
 </video>

+# Keep in mind
+* The first log in takes the most amount of time.
+We are quite literally building an entire site on your first log in.
+After you have successfully logined in the first time the log in should be immediate every time after unless you delete your repository.

 # Troubleshooting

 If you are unable to log in properly try one of the following steps to get the application working.
 If both steps below don't work please [leave a note](https://github.com/annonatate/annonatate/issues/new).